 The Tax Cuts and Jobs Act of 2017 suspended the deduction for dependency exemptions for 2018 through 2025.
 But after 2025, the deduction will apply (unless additional changes are made).
 While the spouse who has legal custody of a child is generally entitled to claim the dependency exemption, this tax advantage is negotiable and can change from year to year.
 The custodial spouse can waive his or her right to the exemption, allowing the noncustodial spouse to claim it.

 Other Tax Benefits

 Having a child qualify as a dependent may impact other tax benefits.
 For example, there is a potential child tax credit of up to $2,000 annually for each qualifying dependent child under age 17.

 For 2018, payments that qualify as alimony under the tax law are deductible by the paying spouse and are considered taxable income to the recipient spouse.
 Child support payments, on the other hand, are not deductible by the paying spouse and are not included in the recipient spouse’s income.
 The IRS characterizes payments that are linked to an event or date relating to a child — such as high school graduation or a 21st birthday — as child support rather than alimony.

 Note that the tax treatment of alimony will be different for taxpayers who divorce after 2018.
 Under the Tax Cuts and Jobs Act of 2017, no deduction is available for alimony payments made under post-2018 divorce or separation agreements and recipients are not required to include the payments in income.

-These are just some of the tax planning issues that could be important in a divorce situation.
+These are just some of the tax planning issues that could be important in a divorce situation and any other, check cpa for help from pros and avoid all the headache.
 Be sure to consult your tax and legal advisors to discuss how these general rules pertaining to your personal situation.

 …from the Team of Professional at RE-MMAP We are just a click or call away. www.re-mmap.com and phone # (561-623-0241).